 Practice Organic Insect Control With Non-Toxic Sprays and Insecticides

 There are more than a few organic products that promise to keep ants away, including home remedies.
-One commercial product that works for many homeowners is Orange Guard.
+One commercial product that works for many homeowners is Orange GuardLink opens in a new tab.
 The water-based insecticide and repellent uses d-Limonene, aka orange peel extract.

 It works on most insects, including ants, roaches, fleas, silverfish, aphids, spider mites, leaf hoppers and scale insects, making it an excellent product for use around the home.
 And because it contains only edible plant extracts and water, you can use it safely around children and pets.
 You can even use it on countertops and other areas around food.